reynaroyce12/LC-Blind75/Arrays/Maximum_Product_SubArray/description.md

 **Explanation:**
 The subarray [2, 3] has the largest product 6.

----

 ## Solution.
-Dynamic Programming Approach
+Using Programming Approach

 This method maintains two variables, `current_max` and `current_min`, to track the maximum and minimum products of the subarray at each position in the array.
 This is necessary because negative numbers can turn the minimum product into the maximum when multiplied.